Stochastic doublet

 axe.set_title(f"Aquifer Net transmissivity\n kH")

-temp = input_data.temperature
+temp = aquifer.temperature

 inj_temp = results.inj_temp.sel(p_value=50, method="nearest")